istreee/Leaguestart_Witch_ArmaCrema_Filter/README.md

 # How To Use
 Download LeagueStartWitchDD.filter and filtersounds.zip.

 Put the .filter file in Documents > My Games > Path of Exile

+Alternatively you can also follow LeagueStartWitchDD on my public filters list https://www.pathofexile.com/account/view-profile/GucciPradas/item-filters

 Extract the sounds from filersounds.zip and place them in the same file